NeelShah00/neelshah00.github.io/README.md

 👋 Hello, fellow data enthusiasts!
 I'm Neel, a passionate Data Analyst on a mission to uncover the hidden stories behind data.
 Armed with a degree in Data Science and a curious mind, I thrive on exploring datasets to extract valuable insights and drive data-informed decisions.

+🔭 I'm keen on learning new data visualization tools and believe that presenting data in a visually compelling way is crucial for effective communication.
+I'm constantly on the lookout to explore new data visualization tools and techniques to make data come alive.

 ## 📚 Skills

 - Data Cleaning and Preprocessing